makigas/genshi/docs/pages/layout/wrapper.md

 ---
-layout: ../../layouts/Layout.astro
+layout: ../../layouts/DocLayout.astro

+title: Wrapper
 ---

-# Wrapper

 A wrapper is a centered block region that contains some HTML, whose main purpose is usually to control or limit its width in the browser viewport.